Lithl/fimpp-ts/docs/variables-literals.md

     * `none`
 * Undefined
     * `nothing`
+* Array
+    * A sequence of values connected with the keyword "and" between each.

 ## Future work
 * This specification does not currently have any means to inspect variable or